mattman555/Concurrent-Elevator-Simulation/README.md

 JDK used: Java SE 15

-The system is run by running the main() function in Scheduler.java
+The system is run by running the main() functions in order in each of FloorSubsystem.java, Scheduler.java, and ElevatorSM.java

 --------------------------